ethanokamura/perfectline/src/content/linked-list/constructors.md

   }
 }
 ```
-Note, this can also be done with a for loop:
+Note, that this can also be done with a for loop:
 ```cpp
 // copy constructor
 LinkedList(const LinkedList<T> &another) {